 Up until this point, I have mostly focused on Down syndrome.
 There is a reason for this.
 There are some babies that have Down syndrome that are mildly affected and some that are profoundly affected.
 This is similar to what we can see on an ultrasound of a Down syndrome fetus.
 On ultrasound, some fetuses may show no soft markers and others may have multiple soft markers or even major defects.
 Overall, the presence of soft markers is not indicative of the severity of Down syndrome.
 With antenatal screening, we mostly focus on the detection of Down syndrome because, to be quite honest, it is difficult to miss spina bifida or Trisomy 18 or 13 on a routine anatomy ultrasound, since these conditions typically have very obvious fetal abnormalities.
 With these conditions, there is a 98% spina bifida detection rate using ultrasound compared to the 50% detection rate for Down syndrome as stated above.
 Trisomy 18 and 13 fetuses are also rarely missed on ultrasound because there are many abnormalities present that are largely incompatible with life once born.
 As a result, the available antenatal screening tests are mostly focused on Down syndrome detection because this condition can be missed on ultrasound.

-In general I recommend a NIPT/cffDNA screen in patients 35 years and older based on age alone.
+In general, I recommend a NIPT/cffDNA screen in patients 35 years and older based on age alone.
 If the insurance company does not cover the test or if the out of pocket fee is too much, I discuss the quad and combined antenatal screening testing options with my patients because these tests are still valuable in assessing risk.
-If a woman does not want an antenatal screening blood test, an ultrasound is a very good tool to screen for spina bifida and Trisomy 18 and 13.
+If a patient does not want an antenatal screening blood test, an ultrasound is a very good tool to screen for spina bifida and Trisomy 18 and 13.
 There is always a possibility that a Down syndrome pregnancy may not be detected using ultrasound alone.

 Dr. Nathan Drever is double board certified in Obstetrics and Gynecology and Maternal-Fetal Medicine at Baylor Scott and White in Temple, TX.
 To schedule an appointment with Dr. Drever, find his contact info in our contributors section!